 Lyrics from I’ll Challenge at the Edge of My Heart – Go to Heart Edge

 Consider the following photograph: we face west, peering down on a broad avenue that spans a newly constructed highway underpass; an empty park appears newly built; advertising balloons float in the distance; the white walls and peaked roof of the Kabuki-za theater rise above its shorter neighbors.
 We are at the edge of the Ginza in 1963.
 This is a rich era for cultural historians: incipient prosperity, shaking off the wounds of the Second World War, the coming-out party of the 1964 Olympiad…

-But the most obvious difference to today are the advertising balloons アドバルーン that dot the horizon.
-The balloons are tethered to roofs and have messages attached to the tethers.
-Ad balloons are a rare sight in 2015.
+But the most obvious difference today is the absence of advertising balloons アドバルーン that used to dot the horizon.
+In the 1963 photo the balloons are tethered to roofs and have messages attached to the tethers.
+Ad balloons are a rare sight today.